Henrik Wilhelm Söderman

 Henrik Wilhelm Söderman from Österbybruk became an apprentice to the tailor Nyblom in Uppsala at the age of 14.

-Later, Söderman opened the spice shop and milk shed and also bought some land in Rasbo (seven farms together became the property Henriksberg), followed by the distillery in Lejstabro.
+Later, Söderman opened a spice shop and flour mill and also bought land in Rasbo (seven farms together became the Henriksberg estate), followed by the distillery in Lejstabro.

-To have your own distillery was banned in 1855 and in 1860, a distillery was taken over at Fabriksgatan 4 in Svartbäcken by Frans Otto Törnlund and Söderman.
-At that time they had enough tax-coated land to start a distillery.
+Domestic distilling was banned in 1855 and in 1860 the distillery at Fabriksgatan 4 in Svartbäcken was taken over by Frans Otto Törnlund and Söderman.
+They had enough taxed land to start distilling spirits.

-"Alcohol Money" became a major part of the city's income source and also financed much of Uppsala's industrialization.
-Examples are the Bavarian brewery and Upsala Ångkvarn, which were bought by Söderman and Törnlund.
-Uppsala Ångkvarn with mill, yeast factory and distillery was at the turn of the century 1900 the city's largest workplace.
+"Brännvinspengar" became a major source of income for the city and also financed much of Uppsala's industrialization.
+Examples include the Bavarian brewery and Upsala Ångkvarn, which were bought by Söderman and Törnlund.
+Uppsala Ångkvarn with its mill, yeast factory and distillery was the city's largest workplace at the turn of the century 1900.

-Central Uppsala, with the walls around the Fyris creek, was created during the period 1860–1890 and was financed by sales and taxation of alcohol.
-In the 1860's there were 29 outlets and 27 alcohol outlets in Uppsala.
+Central Uppsala, with the walls around the Fyrisån river, was built between 1860 and 1890 and was financed by liquor sales and taxation.
+In the 1860s, there were 29 sales outlets and 27 licensed premises for alcohol in Uppsala.

-Söderman was a member of the city council from 1875 to 1878 and 1883 to 1900 and a member of the Drätselchamber and the building committee.
+Söderman was a member of the city council from 1875 to 1878 and from 1883 to 1900, as well as a member of the county chamber and the building committee.

-The gravestone is likely to be the largest in the cemetery in terms of weight and volume.
+The gravestone is probably the largest in the cemetery in terms of weight and volume and is said to have been blasted out of a rock in Vaksala.

 Burial site: 0124-1125